single-spa/single-spa-angular/.github/PULL_REQUEST_TEMPLATE.md

 Please check if your PR fulfills the following requirements:

-- [ ] The commit message follows our guidelines: https://github.com/single-spa/single-spa-angular/blob/master/CONTRIBUTING.md#commit
 - [ ] Tests for the changes have been added (for bug fixes / features)
-- [ ] Docs have been added / updated (for bug fixes / features)

 ## PR Type